adiclepcea/ps_automailer/README.md

 # ps_automailer
-powershell script to send mails from an excel file using mailsender
+powershell script to send mails from an excel file using [https://github.com/adiclepcea/mailsender](mailsender)

 ##Usage